 Let’s Observe Together!

-LandSeaLot seeks to integrate and enhance existing observation efforts –including in-situ, satellite, modelling and citizen science– to better study the land-sea interface
+LandSeaLot seeks to integrate, scale-up and enhance existing observation efforts, conducted by satellites or in-situ, including by citizen scientists, together with numerical simulations, to better study the land-sea interface area, where terrestrial and marine habitats meet.

-LandSeaLot’s objective is to minimise observation gaps within the Land-Sea Interface (LSI) by evaluating and rectifying existing gaps and overlaps in observational Research Infrastructures (RIs).
+LandSeaLot’s objective is to minimise observation gaps within the land-sea interface area by evaluating and rectifying existing gaps and overlaps in observational Research Infrastructures.
 It also aims to foster enhanced collaboration among citizen scientists, observers, and modelling experts.
-The initiative aims to co-create a unified observation strategy for the land-sea interface.
+The initiative aims to co-create a unified observation strategy for the land-sea interface area.
 This strategy, designed to outlast the project’s duration, will facilitate strategic and collaborative services among diverse communities, offering an analysis of observation and modelling gaps while identifying potential areas for innovation and collaboration.

 EMPOWERING THE CITIZEN SCIENCE COMMUNITY